OSGeo/gdal/doc/source/build_hints.rst

     Whether Python bindings should be built.
 It is ON by default, but only effective if a Python installation is found.

+.. option:: SWIG_REGENERATE_PYTHON:BOOL=ON/OFF

+    Whether to refresh the generated SWIG Python bindings.
+It is OFF by default.
+    Setting it to ON is needed if modifying the SWIG interface files.

 A nominal Python installation should comprise the Python runtime (>= 3.6) and the setuptools module.